katiemorrisfx/KMFX-scripts/docs/kmfx_cycleRGB.md

 ## KMFX_cycleRGB Documentation

-This script allows you to change what channels the Silhouette Viewer displays using a hotkey shortcut, cycling between R, G, B and RGB with each press of the hotkey, "5".
+This script allows you to change what channels the Silhouette Viewer displays using a hotkey shortcut, cycling between R, G, B and RGB with each press of the hotkey.

-Note: The default hotkey "5" binding overrides Silhouette's View Input 5 or View Composite function, depending on the selected node.
-The "5" key on the keyboard and numeric keypad both work for this hotkey.

 - Can be run from KMFX menu: YES
 - Can be run from keybind: YES